-We have audited the financial statements of the governmental activities and the General Fund of the Minneapolis-Duluth/Superior Passenger Rail Alliance from inception through December 31, 2008, which collectively comprise the Alliance's basic financial statements, and have issued our report thereon dated March 16, 2010.
+We have audited the financial statements of the governmental activities and the General Fund of the Minneapolis-Duluth/Superior Passenger Rail Alliance as of and for the year ended December 31, 2009, which collectively comprise the Alliance's basic financial statements, and have issued our report thereon dated February 24, 2011.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.